 Employers value and hire WSU graduates.
 Our architecture degrees provide a crucial foundation for architecture licensure and employment in architecture.
 Career opportunities range from Entry-Level Intern, Designer, Project Manager, and Partner in small and large firms serving a wide range of market sectors in urban and rural settings across the globe such as residential, education, retail, commercial, healthcare, and adaptive re-use.
 Similarly, architects provide allied services in the industry with Interior Design, Landscape Architecture, Construction Management, Engineering, and with community planning and development professions, as specialists in digital design and fabrication, in sustainability and project performance, and in building systems and materials science in the private sector, and with non-profit organizations, and government organizations.

-Involvement with the American Institute of Architecture Students (AIAS) chapter provides students opportunities to engage in community service projects, help with school functions, and participate in national conferences and events.
-To earn a license and become an architect, you will need to document real-world experience through the Architectural Experience Program® (AXP®).
-Developed by NCARB and required by most U.S. licensing boards, the AXP provides a framework to guide you through earning and reporting your professional experience.
-It is never too early to get started.
+Both the undergraduate degree and the graduate degree in architecture at the School of Design and Construction provide curricular and extra-curricular experiences that prepare students for lifelong careers and lifelong learning to advance social and ecological well-being in our communities, cities, and sustain the natural environment.
+Career mentoring and preparation services are offered throughout the architecture program and through the Voiland College of Engineering and Architecture’s Internships and Career Services office.
+Involvement with the American Institute of Architecture Students (AIAS) chapter and other student clubs provides students opportunities to engage in community service projects, support school functions, create school events, and participate in national conferences and events.
+To earn a license and become an architect, students document architecture practice related experiences through the Architectural Experience Program® (AXP®).
+The architecture program integrates the experiences in helpful ways through practicum options.
+Developed by NCARB and required by most U.S. licensing boards, the AXP framework guides students through the steps to earning and reporting professional experience.
 Learn more about the AXP requirements here.